cepthomas/Nebulua/docs/tech_notes.md

 ## Design

-- All lua code is in modules except for the Api functions such as `step()` which are in global `_G`.
+- All lua code is in modules except for the interop functions such as `step()` which are in global `_G`.
 - There are 3 threads:
     - Main which does window event loop and the cli.
     - Midi receive events callback.
     - Timer periodic events callback.
-- The shared resource that requires synchronization is a singleton `Api`.
+- The shared resource that requires synchronization is a singleton `AppInterop`.
 It is protected by a `CRITICAL_SECTION`.
 Thread access to the UI is protected by `InvokeIfRequired()`.
-- The interop Api translate between internal `LUA_XXX` status and user-facing `enum NebStatus`.
-The Api never throws.
+- The app interop translates between internal `LUA_XXX` status and user-facing `enum NebStatus`.
+  The interop never throws.

 ## Call Stack